rise-cli/rise-docs/_docs/index.md

-# Introduction to Rise Docs
+# Rise Docs

 The goal of rise-docs is to make building a documentation site as easy and low friction as possible.
 A rise-docs project consists of 2 things:

--   a rise.js file
+-   a rise.mjs file
 -   markdown files

 ## Installation